 You have to be willing to persevere, not just give in when the going gets tough, and remember, the results could be worth a few nights' misery!

 The controlled crying method involves leaving your baby to cry it out for progressively longer periods of time until they learn that you're not going to pick them up and settle themselves to sleep.
-Don't get us wrong - this is hard work.
-Read our guide for how to try the controlled crying method.
+Don't get us wrong - this is hard work, and may not be right for all mums.

 You'll need to be prepared to follow this routine for a few weeks as the trick is to 'gradually' stop soothing them and eventually leave their room without them realising, but some mums see results in just a few days.